millsp/ts-toolbelt/README.md

 type merged = tb.O.Merge<{name: string}, {age: number}>
 // {name: string, age: number}
+// `O` stands for "object"

 type concat = tb.T.Concat<['hello'], ['world']>
 // ['hello', 'world']
+// `T` stands for "tuple"
 ```

 ## Documentation

-Right above, you might have notices that we've used `O` and `T` to access the
-tools.
-They stand for **O**bject and **T**uple, respectively.
-And the whole
-library is organized the same way, around TypeScript concepts:
+If you read the example above you will notice that the project is organized around TypeScript's main concepts:
 * **A**(ny)
 * **B**(boolean)
 * **C**(lass)